roundyyy/TreeCrossQuadImpostorGenerator/README.md

 [![Demo Scene Made With This Tool](http://img.youtube.com/vi/Sw4tQi6weog/0.jpg)](http://www.youtube.com/watch?v=Sw4tQi6weog "Demo Scene Made With This Tool")

+*TREES in this demo were created using this generator.*

 ## How It Works

 1. **Input and Configuration:**